elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 We've received feedback from folks with vision-related disabilities that a huge barrier for them when considering an Open Source operating system is that they often need help to get it installed.
 Now, when you boot into the install media for elementary OS, we automatically play an audio prompt letting you know the keyboard shortcut for turning on the screen reader.
 And the same audio prompt is available during Initial Setup, so whether you're buying a computer pre-installed with elementary OS or installing it on your existing computer, you can choose an Open Source operating system and remain independent.

+<figure markdown="1">
+![System Settings → Displays → Filters](/images/{{ page.slug }}/settings-filters.png){: width="" height=""}
+<figcaption markdown="1">
+We've introduced 5 new display filters to assist folks with color perception deficiency
+</figcaption>
+</figure>

 From birth, 1 in 12 men experience color perception deficiency (aka color blindness) and some folks will develop color deficiency through illness or aging—but those we spoke to about accommodations reported that color deficiency assistance tools are often ineffective or unavailable and the lack of awareness and education around color deficiency means that many don't seek assistance at all.
 This can affect daily tasks when trying to understand parts of their computer's interface, but it also comes up when playing games and can make it difficult to work and play collaboratively.
 We introduced a set of 5 display filters, designed to assist folks with Protanopia, Deuteranopia, and Tritanopia with some additional high contrast options and plenty of assistive text to help folks without a formal color deficiency diagnosis.
 These filters alter the colors of the entire display to assist you in differentiating between colors where you may be experiencing color deficiency.
 The feedback we’ve received from testers has been very positive, so if you’ve used these kinds of filters in the past on other operating systems with lackluster results we encourage you to give these a try.

-<figure markdown="1">
-![System Settings → Displays → Filters](/images/{{ page.slug }}/settings-filters.png){: width="" height=""}
-<figcaption markdown="1">

-</figcaption>
-</figure>

 Additionally, we're now shipping a grayscale filter which can help avoid distractions or alleviate screen addiction.
 You can now make the display much warmer when using Night Light and we've added a new option in Desktop → Wallpaper to dim the wallpaper when the Dark Style is selected—a couple things that can help alleviate headache and eye strain.
 For folks who suffer from motion sickness or simply prefer fewer animations, the "Reduce Motion" setting in Desktop → Appearance now covers several more window manager and shell animations.